TheSussex/TheSussex/README.md

-### Hi there 👋 I'm Success Ologunsua, a not-so-talented writer in a healthy relationship with tech, fashion, fitness, travel and football.
+### Hi there 👋 I'm Success, a not-so-talented writer in a healthy relationship with tech, fashion, fitness, travel and football.
 ### I'm also a junior data scientist and machine learning enthusiast based in Lagos, Nigeria.

 - 🌱 I’m currently learning about machine learning and its applications